-We’ve developed a training resource to help domiciliary care staff take an outcomes-focused approach to their practice.
+Here you will find training resources to help domiciliary care managers and workers take an outcomes-focused approach to their practice.

-The resources are designed so they can be used in any order and might be useful for: supervision, team meetings, training and peer support.
+These resources can be used in any order and might be useful for:

-The resource can also be used to support staff who are undertaking the All Wales Induction Framework for Health and Social Care (AWIF).
-We have identified where they align with the AWIF in the guide.
+The resource can also be used to support staff who are completing the All Wales Induction Framework for Health and Social Care (AWIF).
+We’ve noted where they align with the AWIF in the guide.

 Using an outcomes approach with carers